SADPR/CoSimIO-SolversCoupling/CoSimIO_OpenFOAM_SimulationDataExchange/README.md

 ## Note on OpenFOAM Integration
 To the best of my knowledge, OpenFOAM does not provide a straightforward Python interface for controlling each time step's solution directly.
 As a workaround, this example restarts the simulation at each time step, utilizing OpenFOAM's built-in functions to output the desired data.
 The data exchange itself is completely handled by CoSimIO.

+The Python script uses the PyFoam library, which can be installed from [PyPi](https://pypi.org/project/PyFoam/), to interact with OpenFOAM.
+You can visualize the results using paraFoam in the directory they were saved, which in this case is [OpenFoamCase/pitzDaily](../OpenFoamCase/pitzDaily).

 Here is an example code snippet from the export_velocity_from_openfoam.py script:

 ```python